 Having an inquisitive nature, in particular around questions of how we define things like “beauty”, and “truth”, and not being content with our society’s accepted definitions of such, I have always felt compelled to seek my own answers.
 Exploration through the creative process, for me, feels like the most veracious and honest method of doing so.

-My internal process is highly improvisational, and thus is not a purely intellectual act.
+The creative process, for me, is highly intuitive and improvisational, and thus is not wholly an intellectual act.
 It involves my unconscious, and instinctual self as much as it does reasoning skills.
 Walking the line between these two states of consciousness is where I feel the most lucid, the most open and free of any pre-determined goal or outcome.
-Of course, I rely upon my knowledge of color, line, space, and form, but only insomuch as they are mere tools which I use, to create in a technically unhindered fashion.
+Of course, I rely upon my knowledge of color, line, space, and form, but only insomuch as they are the tools I use to create in a technically unhindered fashion.
 With the technical concerns transcended, losing "myself" in the process becomes possible, and even my motivation, as opposed to adherence to a specific, preconceived idea.
-Ideally, this process takes me to a place where I have never been before, where the shifting between what I know (technical abilities), and the unknown (pushing my aesthetic boandaries), reaches a dynamic equilibrium.
+Ideally, this process takes me to a place where I have never been before, where the shifting between what I know (technical abilities), and the unknown (pushing my aesthetic boundaries), reaches a dynamic equilibrium.
 At that place, there is a sense of validation that my process is honest and I haven't simply repeated what I have done in the past, but I have also left room for openings to further study, in future artworks.
 Only when I acquire this dynamic tension, and delicate balance, can I truly say a work of art needs nothing else (as some might say, “finished”).